A unified approach to hypergraph stability: Applications

 Now suppose, conversely, that some graph family $\cF$ is degree-stable with respect to the class $\gK_\ell$, where $\ell\ge 2$.
 This means, in particular, that for every $n\ge \ell+1$ the graph~$T^+(n, \ell)$ obtained from the $n$-vertex $\ell$-partite Tur\'an graph by inserting an additional edge into one of its vertex classes cannot be $\cF$-free.
 Moreover, there cannot exist a graph $F'\in\cF$ with $\chi(F')\le \ell$, for then some member of $\gK_\ell$ would fail to be $\cF$-free (as demanded by Definition~\ref{d:1715}).
 So altogether, $\cF$ needs to contain an edge-critical graph $F$ with $\chi(F)=\chi(\cF)=\ell+1$.
 In other words, $\cF$ is indeed edge-critical.

 We are left with proving part~\ref{it:13a} of Theorem~\ref{thm:19}.
-The forward implication from vertex stability to matching-criticality is very similar to the argument in the previous paragraph, but instead of the graphs $T^+(n, \ell)$ one considers graphs obtained from Tur\'an graphs by inserting (almost) perfect matchings into one of their partition classes.
+The forward implication from vertex stability to matching-criticality is very similar to the argument in the previous paragraph, but instead of the graphs $T^+(n, \ell)$ one considers graphs $T^M(n, \ell)$ obtained from Tur\'an graphs by inserting (almost) perfect matchings into one of their partition classes.
+Clearly, this matching is induced in $T^M(n, \ell)$.
 Omitting further details we proceed to the backwards implication.
 It clearly suffices to treat families consisting of a single graph.

 \begin{lemma} Let $F$ be a graph with $\chi(F)=\ell+1\ge 3$.
 If $F$ is matching-critical, then $F$ is vertex-stable with respect to $\gK_\ell$. \end{lemma}

 \begin{proof}[Proof of Lemma~\ref{lem:1748}] Given $\delta>0$ we choose $\eps, \eta>0$ and $N_0\in \NN$ obeying the hierarchy $N_0^{-1}\ll\eps\ll\eta\ll\delta$.
 Suppose that $G$ is an $F$-free graph on $n\ge N_0$ vertices with at least $\left(\frac{\ell-1}{2\ell}-\epsilon\right)n^2$ edges.
 We are to prove that $G$ can be made $\ell$-partite by deleting at most $\delta n$ vertices.
 Theorem~\ref{THM:Erdos-Simonovits-stability} yields a partition $V(G)=\bigdcup_{i\in [\ell]}V_i$ such that $\sum_{i\in [\ell]}|G[V_i]|\le \eta n^2$.
 Set